paul-hammant/tbd/content/vcs-choices/index.md

 Perforce is a closed-source, industrial strength VCS.
 Pixar store everything needed to make a movie in it, and Addidas store all their designs in it.
 Until 2012, Google had their Trunk in it, and only moved off it because their non-functional needs exceeded it.
-Perforce is peculiar in that 'p4d' (a single server-side executable binary file) is the whole server and doesn't need to be installed - just executed.
+Perforce is peculiar in that 'p4d' (a single server-side executable binary file) is the whole server and does not need to be installed - just executed.

 Perforce is the last VCS technology that ordinarily maintains the read-only bit on the developer workstation.
 You definitely need a plugin for your IDE to handle the wire operations with the server, so you are not confronted with the